DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

     ![Alt text](Images/jen-server38.png)

-### Preparing a Development Environment using Visual Studio Code
+### Prepare a Development Environment using Visual Studio Code

 Visual Studio Code is an integrated development environment (IDE) or Source Code Editor for writing and debugging code.
 To prepare our development environment using VS Code, we need to first install VS Code, then follow these steps: